 The following report will help you understand:

 What a super ambassador of online safety.
-Take a look at this amazing PPT created by one of our year 5 children (Faith) during remote learning.
+Take a look at this amazing PPT created by Faith during remote learning.

 Parents it is really important that you keep your children safe on games that have chat functions.
 You should always be aware of who they are talking to online.
 Please see the poster to help with parental settings on this game.

 In this current climate, where your children will be using electronic devises more often, we urge you to be extra cautious and ensure your children are staying safe online.
 Please check that they are not engaging/playing with strangers.
 If you need help or support regarding 'online safety' there are some excellent documents and videos on the 'safer schools' app.

 - Keep the computer in a family area not in the child's bedroom.

 - Use 'child lock' or filter settings on your Web browser to help prevent unsuitable site access by your child.

 - Regularly supervise the sites your child is visiting.

 - Encourage your child to use their Favourites list to access the sites you have approved to prevent accidental entry to unsuitable sites.

 - Discourage your child from using social Networking sites e.g. MSN, Facebook, Bebo etc. to keep them safe from cyber bullying.